wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_net_services.md

 ---
-title: etc:net_services \[POST\]
+title: etc:net_services - Ethereum Classic
-description: Returns enabled services (for example, jsonrpc) and the host and portfor each service.
+description: Example code for the etc:net_services json-rpc method. Сomplete guide on how to use etc:net_services json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters